AppertaFoundation/COVID-19-screening-interface/README.md

 - Front-end: REACT
 - Middleware: TBD

-The screening interface presents a web form
+The screening delivers a web form which enables the user to input responses to the screening questions and store the result in an openEHR Clinical Data Repository (CDR).

+Basic information on the subject is stored (the name or ID) and reporting of cases available.

 ## Team

 ### openEHR clinical modeling